 Gaslight Motors Corporation, of Lathrup Village, Michigan, contracted the construction to American Air Products Corporation in Fort Lauderdale, Florida, which also built the “Merry Olds,” a scaled-down curved-dash Oldsmobile, during the same period.

-This Gaslight Motors Rambler was acquired around 2000 from William Chapman of Wauseon, Ohio.
+This Gaslight Motors Rambler was acquired by the Merrick Auto Museum Collection around 2000 from William Chapman of Wauseon, Ohio.
+It remained a part of the collection until being sold in Fall of 2019.
 It is very tidy in gloss black with white accent striping.
 The seat is upholstered in black vinyl, all in very good condition, and the folding top is present.
 The car has the lighting package, parts of which appear to be sourced from Harley-Davidson.
 Neither the windshield nor the four-wheel-brake option is installed, however.

 Now 60 years old, this delightful Gaslight Rambler is itself older than the car it replicated when it was built.
 This gives new meaning to the term “antique automobile.”